openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  2. Verify the ML-DSA signature with `ML-DSA.Verify()` from {{mldsa-signature}}

-As specified in {{composite-signatures}} an implementation MUST validate both signatures, i.e. EdDSA and ML-DSA, successfully to state that a composite ML-DSA + EdDSA signature is valid.
+As specified in {{composite-signatures}} an implementation MUST validate both signatures, that is, EdDSA and ML-DSA, successfully to state that a composite ML-DSA + EdDSA signature is valid.

 ## Packet Specifications